 How To Update And Delete WordPress Plugins

 Learn how to update and delete WordPress plugins inside your WordPress dashboard…

-In this tutorial you will learn why plugins need to be kept up-to-date, how to automatically update and uninstall your WordPress plugins, and discover practical plugin management tools if you currently manage multiple WordPress sites or blogs.
+In this step-by-step tutorial you will learn the importance of keeping plugins up-to-date, how to safely update and delete plugins, and discover some great plugin management tips if you plan to run multiple WordPress sites.

+How To Update And Delete WordPress Plugins